codepath/android_guides/Using-an-ArrayAdapter-with-ListView.md

  * Which array to use as the data source for the list
  * How to convert any given item in the array into a corresponding View object

+Note as shown above that there are other data sources besides an `ArrayAdapter` such as the [[CursorAdapter|Populating-a-ListView-with-a-CursorAdapter]] which instead binds directly to a result set from a [[Local SQLite Database|Local-Databases-with-SQLiteOpenHelper]].

 ## Using a Basic ArrayAdapter

 To use a basic `ArrayAdapter`, you just need to initialize the adapter and attach the adapter to the ListView.
 First, we initialize the adapter: